My Best Advice to My Daughter: Live Happy, Big and Bold

 When I was in Sonoma, I caught a glimpse of my old self.
 It’s the girl your dad married and the mom you really haven’t seen much of.
 And in the other girls on the trip, I saw more of who I want to be.

 I’ll give you just one example.
-I made a new friend on the trip and she opened my eyes to celebrating.
+I made a new friend on the trip and she opened my eyes to celebrate.
 You see…she takes a big trip each year for her birthday.
 She invites dozens of people and makes it a big deal.

 She takes birthday trips to Jamaica, Costa Rica, the Bahamas, Antigua, just to name a few.
 So many beautiful places.
 Too many to list.
 The point is, she goes.
 She goes and she celebrates.
 She knows exactly how to live big.